aws-cloudformation/community-registry-extensions/README.md

   want to avoid a situation where customers install experimental extensions in production and then get surprised by a breaking change because it wasn't obvious.
+* Testing.
+We need to make sure that the resources we publish remain stable over time, especially after we designate one as "GA".
+We expect these resources to be used in production by customers, and a change that leads to the lambda handler code behind a resource failing could lead to outages for customer release pipelines.
+Running "local" tests with SAM still results in SDK calls being made in an AWS account, which requires a certain amount of setup to be done beforehand.
+And these tests only cover the resource handlers themselves, not an actual template that uses the resource.
+Full integration testing requires even more setup, which is difficult to automate.
+We need to decide what tests are run when new PRs are submitted, and which tests we reserve for releases.
+And what the release branching strategy will be.

 ## How to use these extensions